 You can find the full list of structured data currently supported by Google-rich snippets here.

-If you’re ready, here’s an efficient way to implement structured data, that focuses on getting you into rich results, right away:
+If you’re ready, here’s an efficient way to implement structured data that focuses on getting you rich results, right away:

 If you want to learn more, check out HubSpot’s Beginners Guide to Structured Data for Organizing & Optimizing Your Website.